mwerezak/sphinx-lang/README.md

  - a basic standard library
  - work out the details of the class/object system

-# Why did you misspell "Sphinx"?

-Sphynx is named after the [cat](https://en.wikipedia.org/wiki/Sphynx_cat), which is apparently actually spelled that way.
-And definitely not to avoid confusion with a well-known [documentation generator](https://www.sphinx-doc.org/en/master/).

 # Goals

 My goal is to have a lightweight, expressive language.
 At the same time, I also want the language runtime to be reasonably fast.